The story tells about the spectacular rise of a young Thai-Chinese chef to celebrity status and his new cookbook.

 A dedicated food explorer, I run two blogs.
 Www.EatMx.com is devoted to Mexican food and travel.
 Www.TableConversation.com deals with all aspects of food, wine and travel.
 I do the photos and develop and test the recipes for both blogs.
-In addition, I write and take photos for Squid Ink, the food blog of LA Weekly.
-And now I am writing for Daily Dish, the online food section of The Los Angeles Times.
+In addition, I have written for LA Weekly and at present am writing special articles for The Los Angeles Times.

 In February, 2013, my guidebook to Korean restaurants in Los Angeles was published by the Korean Food Foundation in Seoul.
 Writing this book entailed eating in more than 40 Korean restaurants in less than two months.